RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 vector support for POWER8 and POWER9.
 Anton and Amitay submitted this [patch series](http://lists.xiph.org/pipermail/flac-dev/2018-July/006351.html) that adds in POWER specific vector instructions.
 It also fixes the configuration options to correctly detect the POWER8 and POWER9 platforms.
-With this patch we get see about a 3x improvement in this benchmark.
+With this patch series we get see about a 3x improvement in this benchmark.

 ### OpenSSL

 [OpenSSL](https://www.openssl.org/) is among other things a cryptographic library.
-The Phoronix benchmark measures how many RSA 4096-bit signs per second:
+The Phoronix benchmark measures the number of RSA 4096 signs per second:
 ```
 $ openssl speed -multi $(nproc) rsa4096